Is tap water safe to drink in Croatia?

 Croatia has the largest water reserves in the European Union and great quality water.
-According to UNESCO’s research from 2014, Croatia is at the top 5th in Europe and 42nd in the world for its water availability and rich water resources.
+According to UNESCO’s research from 2014, Croatia is in the top 5th in Europe and 42nd in the world for its water availability and rich water resources.

 Unfortunately, a very large amount of water is lost because approximately 80% of water is wasted in Croatian water pipelines.
 The water mostly drains off from the water system.
 This occurs primarily because the pipes are too old.
 Some are more than 50 years old.

 This problem is the most obvious in the largest cities with the oldest water supply networks.
-Citizens pay water bills according to their consumption, but unfortunately, some pay higher bills due to great water losses.
+Residents pay water bills according to their consumption, but unfortunately, some pay higher bills due to great water losses.

-For example, some pipes are made of grey iron, are 60 to 70 years and have terrible water pressures.
-Aggregates and hydrophone installations are older than 25 years and water tanks are more than 50 years old.
+For example, some pipes are made of grey iron, are 60 to 70 years old, and have terrible water pressures.
+Aggregates and hydrophone installations are older than 25 years, and water tanks are more than 50 years old.

-Several water supply zones in Zagreb are on higher altitudes, so the water has to be pumped under different pressures.
+Several water supply zones in Zagreb are at higher altitudes, so the water has to be pumped under different pressures.
 The pipelines are too old to handle this resulting in damage and ruptures.
 Existing water reservoirs don’t have enough capacity causing problems with water pressure.
-In addition, water wells have become more polluted with every year.
+In addition, water wells have become more polluted every year.

 Porous pipes and outdated water supply systems can have a serious impact on a person’s health.
 Old water pipes don’t satisfy health and security measures.
 Water flowing through these pipes often isn’t clean or safe enough.

-Croatians can safely drink water from faucets while most European citizens use tap water only for hygiene.
+Croatians can safely drink water from faucets, while most European citizens use tap water only for hygiene.

 Only 5% of water samples in Croatia yield results bad enough to ban drinking from the tap.
 Residents are usually informed of any risk promptly.

-The taste of tap water in Croatia mostly depends on the water hardness.
+The taste of tap water in Croatia mostly depends on the water’s hardness.
 Southern Croatia has the cleanest water.
 Split, Solin, Kaštela, Trogir, and surrounding places consume high-quality water from the Jadro river.
 The water from the source of River Cetina is one of the five cleanest water sources in Europe.

 Lika is the richest with water reserves and has minimal environmental pollution, so the water is very safe for drinking.
 Karlovac county also has high-quality water coming from groundwater reserves.